Vandebron/mpyl/releases/README.md

         priority: 1000
 ```
 resulted in `8081` being used as servicePort in the treafik rule instead of `4091`.

+### Release notes

+The release notes (as you are reading them now) are generated from the `releases/notes` directory in the project repository.
+Whenever a release has changes that require your attention like: new cli commands, new features, breaking changes, upgrade
+instructions, etc. they will be included here.

 Details on [Github](https://github.com/Vandebron/mpyl/releases/tag/1.0.11)